kdalanon/LLM-AutoHotkey-Assistant/README.md

 #### copyAsMarkdown

 Setting `copyAsMarkdown: true` will enable the `Copy` button in the Response Window to copy content in Markdown format.
-If you prefer to copy the response as normal or HTML text, remove this setting.
+If you prefer to copy the response as normal text or HTML text, remove this setting.

 #### isAutoPaste